singnet/dnn-model-services/docs/users_guide/places365-scene-recognition.md

 # Places365 Scene Recognition

 > This is the user's guide to the "Places365 Scene Recognition Service".
-It is registered at Kovan Test Network onto SingularityNET's official organization (`snet`) under the name `places365-scene-recognition` as part of our third party [DNN Model Services](https://github.com/singnet/dnn-model-services).
+It is registered at Ropsten Test Network onto SingularityNET's official organization (`snet`) under the name `places365-scene-recognition` as part of our third party [DNN Model Services](https://github.com/singnet/dnn-model-services).

 ### Welcome